IT2GO-Gloria/P1-ReimburseApp/README.md

 # Project One - Reimbursement App

+### This is a basic reimbursement app.
+### An employee can submit a request, a manager can accept/reject the request.
 ### Coded By: Jamal Khan and Gloria Johnston

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.2.5.